Cristian Chivu: Inter Milan

-Chivu was a regular at left back during the 2009–10 season, as Walter Samuel and Lúcio became the preferred centre back pairing.
-On 6 January, against Chievo, Chivu was stretchered off early in the second half after colliding heads with Chievo striker Sergio Pellissier.
-He was in two hours of surgery for a skull fracture and later cleared of any danger.
-Although it was initially thought he might be out for the rest of the season, he returned to Serie A on 24 March.
-After this, he needed to wear a headguard in matches.
-A month later, Chivu scored his first goal for Inter in a game against Atalanta, a terrific 30-yard strike.
-On 22 May 2010, he was in Inter's starting line-up in the UEFA Champions League final against Bayern Munich, which Inter won 2–0.
+Chivu was a regular left-back during the 2009–10 season, as Walter Samuel and Lúcio became the preferred centre-back pairing, with Maicon operating as the right-back.
+On 6 January, against Chievo, Chivu was stretchered off early in the second half after clashing heads with the opponent's striker Sergio Pellissier.
+He spent two hours in surgery for a skull fracture and was later cleared of any danger.
+Although it was initially thought he might be out for the rest of the season, he returned to Serie A on 24 March, playing 78 minutes in a 3–0 success over Livorno.
+For the remainder of his career, he needed to wear a headguard in matches.
+A month later, Chivu scored his first goal for Inter in a game against Atalanta with a terrific 30-yard strike to help his side earn a 3–1 victory.
+The team finished the season by winning a historical Treble.
+The first trophy won was the Coppa Italia, with Chivu playing the entire match in the 1–0 triumph over his former club Roma in the final.
+At the end of that match, Chivu made some obscene gestures towards Roma's fans after being insulted by them, for which he was fined by the Italian Football Federation.
+Afterwards, he helped the team secure the title by entering the field in the 73rd minute to replace Wesley Sneijder during the 1–0 win against Siena in the last round of the season.
+On 22 May 2010, Chivu was in the starting line-up before being replaced in the 68th minute by Dejan Stanković, as Inter defeated Bayern Munich 2–0 in the Champions League final.
+The Italian press appreciated Chivu's efficient style of play during the game, while also noticing the difficulties he experienced when facing his direct opponent, Arjen Robben.